TSA officers are quitting as a funding standoff forces them to staff airports without pay

 Eviction notices.
 Vehicle repossessions.
 Empty refrigerators and overdrawn bank accounts.

-According to union leaders and federal officials, these are among the mounting financial strains that Transportation Security Administration officers face during the latest government funding lapse — the third in less than six months that has required the people who conduct airport security screenings to work without pay.
+Union leaders and federal officials say these are just some of the financial pressures Transportation Security Administration agents are facing during an ongoing government funding lapse — the third shutdown in less than six months that has forced the officers who screen airport passengers and luggage to keep working without pay.

 The public is experiencing the consequences in long wait times at some airports as more TSA officers take time off to earn money on the side or cut back on expenses.
 At least 376 have quit their jobs altogether since the shutdown began on Valentine's Day, according to the Department of Homeland Security, exacerbating staff turnover at an agency that historically has had some of the U.S. government's highest attrition and lowest employee morale.